arey-pranay/JavaDSA/Array-1/Pranay/README.md

 #### 13. Search in 2D Matrix
   - Start from first row rightmost element. if found then return true.
   - if target is smaller j-- (search on the left), otherwise i++ (search below).

+#### 14. Find the Power
+  - Please Read the code
+  - Binary representations are required in this code, bitwise math.